-Freedom Shores Elementary School Palm Beach County, FL
+Freedom Shores Elementary School Impact of Tier 1 and 2 Implementation on Grades K and 1 Students Palm Beach County, FL

 Freedom Shores Elementary is a Title I school in Palm Beach County, Florida.
-Fundations[®] is taught to all K and 1 students for 30 minutes daily, with intervention lessons for students needing additional support.
+Fundations® is taught to all kindergarten and first grade students for 30 minutes daily; intervention lessons were given to students who needed additional support.

-District-level Wilson trainers credentialed to support Fundations provided workshops and coaching.
-A Fundations Facilitator was developed at the building level during a year-long program with a Wilson Literacy Specialist.
+District-level Wilson® Trainers credentialed to support Fundations provided workshops and coaching.
+A Fundations® Facilitator was developed at the building level during a year-long program with a Wilson® Literacy Specialist.